AbderrahmaneErraqabi/am-radio-receiver/README.md

 Tuning was achieved by adjusting the variable capacitors until a station became audible in the earphones.

----

-## What This Project Demonstrates
-This project illustrates several important physical and electrical concepts:

-- electromagnetic induction in a loop antenna
-- magnetic flux variation and induced voltage
-- LC resonance and frequency selectivity
-- AM demodulation using a diode
-- low-power audio amplification using an integrated amplifier

-It is a compact example of how electromagnetic theory can be applied to build a functional communication device.

----

-## Repository Contents
-This repository includes:
-- project images
-- circuit photos
-- project documentation
-- video presentation link

-Files:
-- `circuitradio.png`
-- `realcircuit.png`

----

 ## Authors
 - **Abderrahmane Er-Raqabi**